awsdocs/aws-cost-management-user-guide/doc_source/ad-SNS.md

 1. [Enable SSE for your SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-enable-encryption-for-topic.html)\.
 **Note**
-Be sure that you're using the same CMK that grants AWS Budgets the permissions to publish to encrypted Amazon SNS topics\.
+Be sure that you're using the same CMK that grants anomaly detection the permissions to publish to encrypted Amazon SNS topics\.

 1. Choose **Save Changes**\.